-This paper aims to expose such kind of potential attack scenario.
-As a proof of concept, we consider Google's C2DM service for the Android platform, and realize a cloud-based push-styled mobile botnet using the push notification service as a C&C channel.
-We named it as C2DM botnet2, which involves no direct communication between the botmaster and various bots, but instead exploits Google's C2DM service as a relay.
+The aim of this paper is to expose such kind of potential attack scenario.
+As a proof of concept, we consider Google's C2DM service for the Android platform, and realize a cloud-based pushstyled mobile botnet using the push notification service as a C&C channel.
+We named it as C2DM botnet, which involves no direct communication between the botmaster and various bots, but instead exploits Google's C2DM service as a relay.
 The botmaster can disseminate probes and commands to the bots via the C2DM service, and the botnet traffic can be "hidden" within the C2DM traffic of other legitimate mobile applications.
 This makes the C2DM botnet stealthy.
 In summary, we make several contributions in motivating the practicality of this new form of mobile botnets: